benathi/fasttext-multisense/README.md

 After the training is complete, the following files will be saved:

 ```
 modelname.words         List of words in the dictionary
 modelname.bin           A binary file for the subword embedding model
 modelname.in            The subword embeddings
 modelname.in2           The embeddings for the second Gaussian component.
 modelname.subword       The final representation of words in the dictionary.
-Note that the representation for words outside the dictionary can be computed using the provided python module.
+Note that the representation for words outside the dictionary can be computed using the provided python module based on the files *.in and *.in2.
 ```

-## Evaluate  Models
+## 3. Evaluate

 1. The provided python module **multift.py** can be used to load the multisense FT object.

 ```
-ft = multift.MultiFastText(basename="", multi=True)
+ft = multift.MultiFastText(basename="modelfiles/modelname", multi=True)
 ```

-**BenA : add instruction to evaluate single-sense models**

 We can query for nearest neighbors give a word or evaluate the embeddings against word similarity datasets.